vmkernel/GZipTest/README.md

 When all of this three flags are set to true, it means that the whole process has been finished.

+### Custom classes
+#### CGZipBlock
+Represents a compressed block of data with metadata that contains the compressed block size and its original (uncompressed) size
+#### CGZipCompressor
+A static class that implements main functionality of the program

 ## Reading input and writing output files
 The basic idea for the processes is queues and read/write sequence numbers.